parul6695/Yelp-Exploratory-Data-Analysis/README.md

 # Yelp-Exploratory-Data-Analysis
-Exploratory analysis done for the yelp review dataset present at: Yelp Reviews Dataset
+Exploratory analysis done for the yelp review dataset present at: <a href="https://www.yelp.com/dataset">Yelp Reviews Dataset</a>

 Files used in this project:
 business.json